-E-Preheater Light -The preheater light illuminates when the key is turned to the bulb test position (position I).
+E-Preheater Light - The preheater light illuminates when the key is turned to the bulb test position (position I).
 It should go off after approximately five seconds.
 When the key switch is held in position II, the engine preheater is energized and the preheater light illuminates.

 F-Fuel Level Light - The fuel level light illuminates when the key is turned to the bulb test position (position I).
 It should go off after approximately five seconds.
-After the engine is running, if the engine runs out of fuel, the light will illuminate and protection circuitry will stop the engine.
+After the engine is running, if the engine runs out of fuel, the light will illuminate.
 The fuel level light will remain on indicating the engine was stopped due to the fuel tank being empty.